Roboflow MCP Server + Skills

 What is the Roboflow MCP Server?

 The Roboflow MCP Server is a hosted Model Context Protocol (MCP) server at mcp.roboflow.com that gives AI coding agents direct access to a Roboflow workspace.
-It exposes 30 tools across projects, datasets, training, Workflows, and Universe, so any MCP-compatible client (Claude, Claude Code, Cursor, Codex, Windsurf, Continue) can manage computer vision projects through natural-language prompts.
-The one-command installer wires up the server connection along with Skills, expert markdown playbooks the agent reads as MCP resources.
+It exposes 67 tools across projects, datasets, training, Workflows, and Universe, so any MCP-compatible client (Claude, Claude Code, Cursor, Codex, Windsurf, Continue) can manage computer vision projects through natural-language prompts.
+Connect by pasting the config snippet for your agent (Claude Code, Claude Desktop, Codex, or Cursor) from the install section above.
+Skills are expert markdown playbooks the agent reads as MCP resources, and they install separately with npx @roboflow/skills install.

 What's the difference between MCP and Skills?